Pacifica – The Origins and the First 40 Years

 The Institute’s programs continued to grow, and the academic curricula were refined and strengthened over the years.
 In 1995, the school had entered negotiations with Santa Barbara County for revisions to the Conditional Use Permit which governed our operations at Lambert Road.
 Although offering classes at La Casa-Ladera was a good temporary solution to the challenges of Pacifica’s growth, we were seeking a solution which would again allow consolidation of our programs in one home.
 The County Planning processes had already stretched over several years when the school learned that La Casa de Maria would probably need to sell their Ladera Lane center, as the programs which they had envisioned for that site were not developing as anticipated.
 Pacifica started looking for alternative locations for our “overflow” programs, and we were unable to find appropriate facilities in the area.
 After two years of complex negotiations, Pacifica became a two-campus school by purchasing the Ladera Lane center from La Casa de Maria in September of 2005.

-Pacifica reached another milestone in 2005 with the inauguration of the school’s first combined residential and online program, a Master of Arts in Engaged Humanities with Emphasis in Depth Psychology.
+Pacifica reached another milestone in 2005 with the inauguration of the school’s first combined residential and online program, a Master of Arts in Engaged Depth Psychology and Creativity with Emphasis in the Arts and Humanities.
 Students come to the Ladera Campus for two extended residential stays each year, and the balance of their course work will be completed online.
 It is anticipated that this program will draw students from greater distances, including many international students, due to the shorter residential stay requirements and reduced travel expenses.

 For many years, graduates of Pacifica’s M.A. program in Counseling Psychology have been asking for a Ph.D. curriculum which would assist them in deepening their work as practitioners of psychotherapy.
 Early in 2006, the school introduced a new Ph.D. program in Depth Psychology with Emphasis in Psychotherapy.
 It quickly became apparent that other psychotherapists were looking for this type of professional training and growth.
 The first students began classes in February 2006 – a group composed of Pacifica alumni and helping professionals from other schools and academic disciplines.